Life Span

 Care of Cumin and David Ward

-Care of Cumin and David Ward include pruning, fertilizers, watering etc. Cumin pruning is done No need to prune, Remove damaged leaves, Remove dead branches and Remove dead leaves and David Ward pruning is done Prune after flowering, Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Cumin and David Ward include pruning, fertilizers, watering etc. Cumin pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and David Ward pruning is done Prune after flowering, Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Cumin needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer David Ward needs Lots of watering and in winter, it needs Average Water.